linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/Inflation and Asset Returns-Pflueger Cieslak (1).md

 Can we express the notion of "good" and "bad" inflation in terms of the business cycle properties of inflation?
 Under constant relative risk aversion (CRRA) preferences over aggregate consumption, utility of the representative agent is given by  $U(C_{t}) = \frac{C_{t}^{1 - \gamma}}{1 - \gamma}$ , with risk aversion parameter  $\gamma$ .
 The log SDF specializes to  $m_{t + 1} = \log \left(\beta \frac{U'(C_{t + 1})}{U'(C_t)}\right) = \log \beta -\gamma (c_{t + 1} - c_t)$ , where  $\beta$  is a constant discount rate and  $c_{t + 1}$  denotes log real consumption at time  $t + 1$ .
 This SDF implies that a financial asset is more valuable to investors if real payouts are high in states of the world when future consumption is low, and additional consumption is valuable.
 The risk premium for the two-period nominal bond then becomes

 $$
-C o v_{t} \left(m_{t + 1}, \pi_{t + 1}^{e}\right) = - \gamma C o v_{t} \left(c_{t + 1}, \pi_{t + 1}^{e}\right). \tag {3}
+Cov_{t} \left(m_{t + 1}, \pi_{t + 1}^{e}\right) = - \gamma Cov_{t} \left(c_{t + 1}, \pi_{t + 1}^{e}\right). \tag {3}
 $$

 The risk premium in equation (3) shows that inflation is of the "bad" variety if inflation expectations rise when consumption growth is low, giving rise to the so-called "stagflation."
 As a result, in recessions, prices of nominal Treasury bonds fall together with risky consumption claims such as stocks.
-Thus, bonds also become risky, and investors require a positive risk

-premium to be willing to hold them.
+Thus, bonds also become risky, and investors require a positive risk premium to be willing to hold them.
 "Good" inflation, on the other hand, corresponds to the case where expected inflation rises when consumption and economic activity are high.
 In this case, real payoffs of nominal Treasury bonds become more valuable during recessions, making nominal Treasury bonds desirable hedges.

 How should stocks depend on inflation?
 The early literature hypothesized that since dividends are a claim to firms' real profits, stocks should preserve their real value in the face of inflation.
 Subsequently, empirical research found that during the 1970s and 1980s, stocks also tended to return poorly when inflation was high, providing no protection against inflation in investors' portfolios (Fama and Schwert (1977), Kaul (1987)).
 This led to an interest in understanding which fundamental shocks might drive the value of stocks down and erode the value of long-term bonds through higher inflation expectations at the same time.